ney123123/AutotakingShotOnVroid/README.md

 # AutotakingShotOnVroid

-attach autoscreenshot.cs to Maincamera, and set the "player" to your character
+attach autoscreenshot.cs to Maincamera, and set the "player" to your character's transform

 attach takepic.cs to any object